PostgreSQL

-PostgreSQL features transactions with Atomicity, Consistency, Isolation, Durability (ACID) properties, automatically updatable views, materialized views, triggers, foreign keys, and stored procedures.
-It is designed to handle a range of workloads, from single machines to data warehouses or Web services with many concurrent users.
-It is the default database for macOS Server and is also available for Linux, FreeBSD, OpenBSD, and Windows.

 History

+Ingres and University POSTGRES (1982–1994)

 PostgreSQL evolved from the Ingres project at the University of California, Berkeley.
 In 1982, the leader of the Ingres team, Michael Stonebraker, left Berkeley to make a proprietary version of Ingres.
 He returned to Berkeley in 1985, and began a post-Ingres project to address the problems with contemporary database systems that had become increasingly clear during the early 1980s.
 He won the Turing Award in 2014 for these and other projects, and techniques pioneered in them.

 The new project, POSTGRES, aimed to add the fewest features needed to completely support data types.
 These features included the ability to define types and to fully describe relationships – something used widely, but maintained entirely by the user.
 In POSTGRES, the database understood relationships, and could retrieve information in related tables in a natural way using rules.
 POSTGRES used many of the ideas of Ingres, but not its code.

 Starting in 1986, published papers described the basis of the system, and a prototype version was shown at the 1988 ACM SIGMOD Conference.
 The team released version 1 to a small number of users in June 1989, followed by version 2 with a re-written rules system in June 1990.
 Version 3, released in 1991, again re-wrote the rules system, and added support for multiple storage managers and an improved query engine.
 By 1993, the number of users began to overwhelm the project with requests for support and features.
 After releasing version 4.2 on June 30, 1994 – primarily a cleanup – the project ended.
 Berkeley released POSTGRES under an MIT License variant, which enabled other developers to use the code for any use.
 At the time, POSTGRES used an Ingres-influenced POSTQUEL query language interpreter, which could be interactively used with a console application named monitor.

+Postgres95 (1994–1996)

 In 1994, Berkeley graduate students Andrew Yu and Jolly Chen replaced the POSTQUEL query language interpreter with one for the SQL query language, creating Postgres95.
 The monitor console was also replaced by psql.
 Yu and Chen announced the first version (0.01) to beta testers on May 5, 1995.
 Version 1.0 of Postgres95 was announced on September 5, 1995, with a more liberal license that enabled the software to be freely modifiable.

 On July 8, 1996, Marc Fournier at Hub.org Networking Services provided the first non-university development server for the open-source development effort.
 With the participation of Bruce Momjian and Vadim B. Mikheev, work began to stabilize the code inherited from Berkeley.